Introduction to permaculture – online and outdoors*

 Get directions to our meeting point in Stanmer Park.

-The group sessions will be delivered via Zoom.
+The online sessions will be delivered via Zoom.
 This application will work best when used on a desktop or laptop computer.
 We use some features that do not work as well on a tablet and cannot be used on a mobile phone, so would advise that these are not an ideal way to access the course.
 Zoom is free to use.
 If you haven’t used it before we recommend you try it out before booking: Zoom.us

-In order to access the course resources you will need to log onto the course platform.
+In order to access the course resources you will need to log onto the course learning platform.
 Details will be supplied in advance of the course as well as details of how to join the Zoom meetings.

 Recommended introductory material

 It is not necessary to read / watch any of these resources before attending the course.

 Handy reference books:

 The Permaculture Way, Graham Bell

 Introduction to Permaculture, Bill Mollison.
 Out of print but available electronically: https://open.umn.edu/opentextbooks/textbooks/introduction-to-permaculture